wailim0506/IVE-SE-Coursework-Index/README.md

 # IVE SE Coursework Index

-A collection of coursework and projects completed during the IVE Software Engineering programme.
+A collection of coursework and projects completed during the IVE HD in Software Engineering (IT114105).

 ## Coursework Repositories